 A marketer’s job would be easy if all they had to do was generate leads.
-The trick is generating a large number of high quality leads.
+The trick is generating a large number of high-quality leads.

 It’s surprisingly easy to underestimate the true value of your leads.
 It’s easy to just see your leads as contacts in a database.
 By understanding your lead value, you’ll get a good sense of how your marketing is working to bring in new prospects.

-Company A in 2020 had a total revenue of £100,000 and the total number of leads in the year were 200.
+Company A in 2021 brought in £100,000 of sales and revenue and their total number of leads in the year were 200.

 But how does this help them optimise their marketing for their current opportunities?